i-djurdjevic/phytreev/README.md

 # PhyTReeV

-Web app for reconstructing phylogenetic trees for different types of inputs using various algorithms with different creation methods.
+Web app for reconstructing phylogenetic trees for different types of inputs using various algorithms.
+This app is a part of my Master Thesis in Bioinformatics on Faculty of Mathematics, department of Informatics.
+You may find the thesis in Serbian.

 Possible inputs would be:
 - Distance Matrix